evilsocket/ergo/README.md

 #### License

-`ergo` was made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it is released under the GPL 3 license.
+`ergo` was made with ♥  by [the dev team](https://github.com/evilsocket/ergo/graphs/contributors) and it is released under the GPL 3 license.